HanLabUNLV/GrASE/README.md

 Rscript SplicingGraphs.igraph.R /path/to/annotation.gtf Genus species /path/to/output_directory
 ```
 ## Preparing to run GrASE
-* add a bit more explanation
+* add a bit more explanation about the file structure
+  * directory for each gene in gene_files and the files populated

 GrASE will process every gene in your dataset that produces results in DEXSeq and rMATS.
 In order to properly run GrASE, some setup needs to be done.
 Run [creatingFilesByGene.sh](creatingFilesByGene.sh) to create and set up your `grase_results` directory (created in your current working directory), which will hold everything you need to run GrASE.
 ```
 bash creatingFilesByGene.sh -r /path/to/rmats/results -d /path/to/dexseq_prepare_annotation.py -a /path/to/annotation/file.gtf -g /path/to/graphml/directory -p number_of_threads